jsbnr/nr-cron-synth/readme.md

 # CronSynth - Cron-like jobs in New Relic Synthetics

-***Please note this repo has been moved, this one will no longer be updated and will shortly be archived.
+***Please note this repo has been moved.
 Find the new repo here: [https://github.com/newrelic-experimental/nr-cron-synth](https://github.com/newrelic-experimental/nr-cron-synth)***

 ---